techtoys/Sharp-Color-Memory-LCD-EVK/README.md

 <img src = "./docs/SW1_switch.jpg" width=70%>

-You will see the first image to display on LCD.
+You will see the first image on LCD on reset.

 <img src = "./docs/demo2.jpg" width=70%>